 - Chill overnight before serving.
 This doesn’t help prevent cracks, but chilling overnight will set the cheesecake and results in the best texture.

 Common Questions about Oreo Cheesecake

-Store-bought crusts are not deep enough to hold the amount of filling necessary for a cheesecake.
+Store-bought crusts are not deep enough to hold the filling necessary for a cheesecake.
 A springform pan is necessary for this recipe.

 Yes!
-The only gluten-containing ingredient in this Oreo cheesecake are the Oreos.
+The only gluten-containing ingredient in this Oreo cheesecake is the Oreos.
 A gluten-free alternative chocolate sandwich cookie can be used instead to make a gluten-free Oreo cheesecake.